 Why is it that so many religious ministries make others feel that they are committing a sin for not tithing to them?

 Believing in the corrupt interpretation of Scripture to be applied today puts people in bondage.
-Many are struggling with their finances, yet they feel obligated to give money beyond their means because they are being told that they are supposedly ‘robbing God’ and will not receive blessing if they don’t tithe.
+Many are struggling with their finances, yet they feel obligated to give money beyond their means because they are being told that they are supposedly ‘robbing God’ and will not receive a blessing if they don’t tithe.

 In the Torah, the tithe was a blessing to the poor.
 Today, the practice is a curse on those who are struggling to make ends meet.
-They are being thrown deeper into poverty in hopes of obtaining ‘blessing’ from God.
+They are being thrown deeper into poverty in hopes of obtaining a ‘blessing’ from God.
 The application of what is called ‘tithing’ today makes the wealthier person feel good about themselves in front of others, yet the poor have a guilty conscience for not giving enough of what they don't have.
 Both groups are deceived.

 Debunking the Lie